-Criminal actions, potential criminal actions and other emergencies on campus should be reported immediately by dialing the Nador 11 reception desk: (36-1) 327-3100, x3100.
+Criminal actions, potential criminal actions and other emergencies on campus should be reported immediately by following the emergency protocols.

 Students, faculty and staff members should make accurate and prompt reports in order to assist in notifying the appropriate authorities.
 They should identify themselves and the location from which they are calling, as well as briefly describing the problem and the situation.
 They should not leave—if possible and secure—the location from which the emergency call was placed.

-Camera system: For the safety of the CEU community and property, surveillance cameras are installed for recording at entrances, PhD Labs and Computer Labs, including in the Library.
+Camera system: For the safety of the CEU community and property, surveillance cameras are installed for recording at entrances and throughout the buildings.
 Motion detectors are installed throughout the campus.